thr19/ovi-calc/README.md

 - Support for parentheses, modulo, π, e, square root, and percentage
 - Responsive and modern UI

+For UI and CSS special thanks to [kalpeshsingh](https://codepen.io/kalpeshsingh)

 ## Getting Started

 ### Prerequisites